AntonioShaw/capstone-project/README.md

 __________________________________________________

 ## Website description:
-My group wished to create a fun mobile centric based web app taht would allows users to compete for spots on our leaderboard with the scores from the quizzes they take.
+My group wished to create a fun mobile centric based web app that would allows users to compete for spots on our leaderboard with the scores from the quizzes they take.

 __________________________________________________